chrissearle/www_cso/posts/2020/03/02-swiftui-project-setup.md

 date: 2020-03-02 20:54 +0100
 tags: ios, swift, swiftui, xcode
 series: Revisiting the S'banken API with SwiftUI
+intro: Let's start by getting the correct project setup.
 ---

 Let's start by getting the correct project setup.